theyosh/TerrariumPI/docs/_tabs/setup.md

 Offset
 : Enter a value to correct the output reading.
 This can be a positive or negative value.

 ## Doors / buttons
 ![Button form](/assets/img/Button_Settings.webp)
-_Popup form for adding and updating buttons - Calibration is only available for light sensors_
+_Popup form for adding and updating buttons - Calibration is only available for light sensors_ Adding and changing buttons is done with the above button form.

+Hardware
+: The hardware type of the button.
+[A full list of supported buttons]({% link _tabs/hardware.md %}#buttons)

+Address
+: Enter the address of the button.
+This is specific for each [button]({% link _tabs/hardware.md %}#buttons).

+Name
+: The name of the button.
+Use an easy to remember name.

+Current
+: The current state of the button.
+Value 1 is active, value 0 is not active

 ### Calibration
+This is only available for light sensors.

+Capacitor value in µF
+: Enter the value of the capacitor

 ## Webcams
 ![Webcam form](/assets/img/Webcam_Settings.webp)